This started as music.

 Johnny steps inside with a guitar case in his hand.

 No one stops him.
 No one greets him either.

 The Lair doesn’t acknowledge arrivals.
 It absorbs them.

-When he takes in the room, the air presses in closer, thick enough that his own breathing has to adjust to it.
+When he takes in the room, the atmosphere presses in closer, thick enough that his own breathing has to adjust to it.
 Each inhale feels borrowed, already lived in, already part of something larger than him.

 The brick walls run long and dark, uneven and scarred, holding the weight of everything that’s happened inside them.
 Neon cuts across the surface in strips of red and violet, buzzing faintly beneath the music, not loud enough to compete but impossible to ignore once noticed.

-Light doesn’t warm the space.
+The light doesn’t warm the space.
 It stains it.

 The stage pushes out into the room instead of rising above it, low and invasive, offering no clean separation between performer and crowd.
 Light spills off it in sharp angles, catching faces, hands, glass, then abandoning them just as quickly, leaving impressions rather than clarity.